 Required for new employees who are working in clinical research.
 At this orientation Spectrum OTC staff will meet with clinical research personnel to provide resources and tools to successfully navigate research studies at Stanford.
 More »

-Required for all non-faculty Stanford School of Medicine clinical research personnel involved with human subject research and data (clinical trials).
-All employees must complete an HSSC Assessment Form.
-More »
+Required for all non-faculty Stanford School of Medicine clinical research personnel (and postdocs) involved with human subject research.
+Supervisor to complete Clinical Researchers Occupational Exposures Assessment Questionnaire on new employee/postdoc's behalf.

 - Budgeting and Billing Training

 Required for all new and current employees who work on clinical research projects, if involved in budgeting and billing.
 Spectrum OTC offers monthly training sessions.
 More »

 Everyone in the Stanford community is required to take some safety training.
 To clarify what safety training is necessary for each job function, Environmental Health and Safety developed the Training Assessment online tool for determining what safety training a SU employee needs to take.
 More »

 Stanford HIPAA training is required for every member of the workforce who comes into contact with Protected Health Information (PHI).
 More »